T.J.’s Takeaways from the World of Outlaws Event a Stockton

 - With enough rain recently that standing water was visible in the infield the World of Outlaws NOS Energy Drink Sprint Car Series produced a wild main event on Saturday, yet everyone stayed upright during the 30-lap main event.
 The rough race track did produce one of the wildest exchanges in recent memory during a Last Chance Showdown where five different cars were bouncing through the holes and off each other for the final transfer spot before Bud Kaeding made a late rally to take the final transfer spot on the last lap.

-You can make a case for all the various track conditions the World of Outlaws face to show how talented they are, but it was amazing there were not more incidents as the surface seemed to get rougher and the night progressed.
+You can make a case for all the various track conditions the World of Outlaws face to show how talented they are, but it was amazing there were not more incidents as the surface seemed to get rougher as the night progressed.
 Its not often fans get to see the Outlaw teams “get the spurs on”, and the drivers produced another entertaining feature during difficult circumstances.

 The Stockton officials were faced with difficult circumstances, and kudos to them for getting the show completed in a timely fashion.